Your Bag

 Arnica Oil and Essential Oils

 Arnica carrier oil blends well with different essential oils for hair and promotes hair health including hair growth and thicker hair.
 Apply arnica oil on scalp and hair to make your hair look shiny, and soothe hair and scalp conditions.
-Use arnica oil for hair treatment as it infuses the hair with healthy proteins and soothes scalp pain caused by inflammation.
+Use arnica oil for hair treatment as it infuses the hair with healthy proteins and soothes scalp.

 How To Use Arnica Oil